Searching Medical Literature Using Pubplus.org

 The default option is "Top Journals".
 This option allows filtering of results by the Pubplus algorithm and retains citation of papers that are published by top tier journals.
 The output results are in reverse chronological order.
 Similarily, selecting "Top Review Journals" option will only search for papers that are published in top tier review journals.

 For example, to search recent high impact papers on T cells, submit 't cells' in the input box will return results similar to those shown below.
 Currently, Pubplus retrieves the most recent papers up to a maximum of 150 citations.
-Clicking on the title of the paper in each result will open a new tab; the user will be directed to the corresponding PubMed page with the abstract of that paper.
+Clicking on the title of the paper in each result will direct user to the corresponding PubMed page containing the abstract of that paper.

 Find only Review Articles